mickelsp/EconomistPlot/README.md

 *The Economist* is mistaken in its conclusion that, "Moving from rich to richer seems to raise happiness just as much as moving from poor to less poor", and I plotted their data side-by-side in the original log-linear fashion and then in linear-linear fashion to show how misleading it is.

+Edited: *The Economist* is mostly citing the conclusion drawn by the [original Brookings Institution research report][brookings].

 I used [GraphClick][graphclick] to digitize the data from the original image, exported to a .csv file, and then plotted using [R][rlanguage].